Safe Routes to School

 Walk to School Day

 International Walk to School Day is a global event that involves communities from more than 40 countries walking and biking to school on the same day.
 It began in 1997 as a one-day event.
 Over time, this event has become part of a movement for year-round safe routes to school and a celebration – with record breaking participation – each October.
 Today, thousands of schools across America – from all 50 states, the District of Columbia, and Puerto Rico – participate every October.
-FCPS had the highest number of schools participating last year in the U.S.
+FCPS had the highest number of schools participating last year in the U.S. Plan an event.

 May is Bike Month and Bike to School Day is the first Wednesday in May.
 FCPS was had the third highest number of schools participating in Bike to School Day last May.
 BTSD is an event that highlights the importance of bicycling as a fun, healthy, and safe way to get to school and around town.
 Participating in National Bike to School Day and hosting an event is a great way to teach safe bicycling skills and encourage biking.
 Use the momentum of your BTSD event to encourage bicycling and walking to school on a regular basis.
 Schools can help their students get ready for biking to school by hosting a bike rodeo prior to the event.
 Planning involves making sure students have a safe route, room to park their bike once they get to school, informing parents and the community of upcoming events.